Close window icon

 Itch

-• More than 2 out of 3 patients with genital psoriasis are undertreated, having never applied treatment to their genital regions 15
+• More than 2 out of 3 patients with psoriasis of the genital area are undertreated, having never applied treatment to their genital regions 17

 WHEN TREATING YOUR PATIENTS WITH PLAQUE PSORIASIS, ARE YOU LOOKING FOR SIGNS OF PSORIATIC ARTHRITIS?